FontysVenlo/esd-workshop-nix-enjoyers/bootstrap/README.md

 ## Steps
 1. Build the docker image: `docker build . -t nix`
-2. Run newely created image: `docker run -it nix@latest`
+2. Run newely created image: `docker run -it nix:latest`

 At this point you should have access to the shell in the NixOS Docker container!

+Now head to the README dedicated to the language you choose.
+Have fun!